Force K: Force K (1939)

 The Admiralty suspected that a German pocket battleship was at large and on 1 October 1939 it became certain that a raider was operating in the South Atlantic when the crew of SS Clement was landed in South America but who mistakenly named the raider as Admiral Scheer rather than the pocket battleship Admiral Graf Spee.
 On 5 October the Admiralty formed eight groups, Forces F, G, H, I, K, L, M and N to hunt the German cruisers.
 Searching in the South Atlantic was conducted mostly by Forces G, H and K under the command of Admiral George d'Oyly Lyon the Commander-in-Chief, South Atlantic.

 Force K was based in Freetown, Sierra Leone and consisted of the battlecruiser HMS Renown, the aircraft carrier Ark Royal and destroyers Hardy, Hostile, Hereward and Hasty.
 Force K was to track and destroy German commerce raiders in the South Atlantic, including Graf Spee.
 In December 1939, after the Battle of the River Plate, Force K was sent to the coast of Uruguay to prevent any sortie by Graf Spee, whose captain had taken the ship into Montevideo harbour.
-After Graf Spee was scuttled, Force K was disbanded and Ark Royal escorted the cruiser HMS Exeter, which had been damaged by Graf Spee, to Britain.
+After Graf Spee was scuttled, Force K was disbanded and Ark Royal escorted the heavy cruiser HMS Exeter, which had been damaged by Graf Spee, to Britain.

 Force K (1941)

+Force K was a force composed of the heavy cruisers Norfolk and Devonshire to search for German surface raiders in the South Atlantic between January and February 1941.

+Force K (1941)

 Force K was re-created on 21 October 1941, with the light cruisers HMS Aurora and Penelope and the destroyers Lance and Lively, to operate from Malta against Italian ships carrying supplies to the Axis forces in North Africa.
 On the night of 8/9 November 1941, in the Battle of the Duisburg Convoy, Force K sank the convoy, forcing Comando Supremo, the supreme command of the Italian armed forces, to consider Tripoli "practically blockaded".
 Convoys to Tripoli were suspended, only Benghazi remaining in use.
 Soon afterwards, Force K was reinforced at Malta by Force B, comprising the light cruisers HMS Ajax and Neptune and the destroyers HMS Kandahar and Jaguar.
 The combined force was so effective that in November 1941, the Axis supply line suffered 60 per cent losses.

-On 19 December, at about the time of the First Battle of Sirte, ships from both forces ran into a minefield while pursuing an Italian convoy.
+On 19 December, at about the time of the First Battle of Sirte, ships from both forces ran into an Italian minefield (including German deep water mines) while pursuing an Italian convoy.
 Neptune was sunk and Aurora damaged.
 The destroyer Kandahar also struck a mine while attempting to assist Neptune and was scuttled the next day by the destroyer Jaguar.
 Following this and with a resurgence of the Axis aerial bombardment of Malta, the remaining surface ships were withdrawn, except for Penelope, which was too badly damaged to leave.
 Frequent air attacks while she remained in harbour earned Penelope the nickname "HMS Pepperpot"; the light cruiser sailed for Gibraltar on 8 April 1942, terminating the second Force K.